jackbsteinberg/get-originals-rewriter/README.md

 ## Introduction

-When adding built-in modules to the web platform in a [layered way](https://github.com/drufball/layered-apis), we need a way to ensure they're accessing the "original versions" of the methods and properties of global built-in objects.
+When adding built-in modules to the web platform, we need a way to ensure they're accessing the "original versions" of the methods and properties of the global built-ins they rely on.
 We do so using the `std:global` built-in module described in the [Get-Originals Proposal](https://github.com/domenic/get-originals) by [Domenic Denicola](https://github.com/domenic).
 This Get-Originals Rewriter script will run before Chromium code is submitted,